subugoe/oa2020cadata/analysis/paper.md

 Here, we build an open dataset on the global productivity of corresponding authors.
-Drawing on Palzenberger’s (2015) previous work, we not only created an updated dataset about the number and proportion of scholarly articles per country of affiliation from corresponding authors.
-The dataset also allows for a breakdown by journal, including information whether it was operated as a subscription or fully open access journal, and by publishers.
+Drawing on Palzenberger’s (2015) previous work, we created an updated dataset that reveals the number and proportion of scholarly articles published per country, according to the corresponding author affiliation.
+The dataset also allows for a global breakdown by journal, including information whether it was operated as a subscription or fully open access journal, and by publishers.
 We constructed the dataset using the quality-assured Web of Science in-house database from the German Competence Center for Bibliometrics.
 We enriched the data with publisher information from Crossref, a large DOI registration agency for scholarly work, and with open access journal information provided by the ISSN-GOLD-OA list, a dataset that merges open access journal information from the DOAJ, OpenAPC, PubMed and ROAD (Bruns et al. 2019).

-The data does not only provide background information for negotiations in the context of transformative agreements, but can also be used in the quantitative study of the scholarly publishing industry and the open access uptake across countries.
-For instance, national transformative agreements with large publishers will increase opportunities to publish open access.
-The existence of such agreements will therefore likely have an impact on the open access share of a country with such agreements.
+The data not only provides background information for negotiations in the context of transformative agreements, but can also be used in the quantitative study of the scholarly publishing industry and the uptake of open access publishing across countries.
+For instance, national transformative agreements with large publishers will increase authors’ opportunities to publish open access, and the existence of such agreements is therefore likely to have an impact on the open access share of a country with such agreements.
 To demonstrate the dataset’s significance, we will present two new findings using the dataset: a global map of publishers’ market shares, and an analysis of country of affiliation by publisher.
 The source code used for compiling the dataset is shared along with the resulting datasets.

 ## Methods